Vice Provost for Research and Graduate Studies

 Dean of Graduate Studies

-Dr. Helena S. Wisniewski, FNAI, is Vice Provost for Research and Graduate Studies at UAA, the Chief Research Officer, since August 2011.
+Dr. Helena S. Wisniewski, FNAI, is Vice Provost for Research and Graduate Studies at UAA and Chief Research Officer since August 2011.
 There she leads the research enterprise, and technology commercialization.
 She is President of Seawolf Holdings, a wholly owned subsidiary of UAA, and Founding Director of the Arctic Domain Awareness Center (ADAC), a DHS Center of Excellence.

 Her executive experience includes academia, industry and government, and she is a technological entrepreneur who has launched and sold startup companies.
 As Vice President, Research and Enterprise Development at Stevens Institute of Technology, she tripled research revenues, launched nine startups and sold two.
 She was a Vice President at the Titan Corporation, and a Senior executive at Lockheed.
 As CEO of Aurora Biometrics a company that she founded she raised investment, built the business, and sold the company.
 At DARPA, she created and grew its first mathematics program that pioneered innovative technology that benefitted the government and society.
 Prior to DARPA she served at the CIA.

 At UAA she created a commercialization infrastructure that includes Seawolf Holdings and Seawolf Venture Fund.
 She facilitated dramatic growth in intellectual property - since FY11 the number of patent application filings and copyright fillings have increased from 1 to 60, and the number of patents issued increased to 13.
 Together with the faculty she formed the first four UAA startup companies - Zensor, Arctic Heat Technologies (formerly CFT Solutions), Cogniceutic Solutions and Rhizoform.
 Rhizoform was recently awarded “Best University Startup” in a national competition.
 She recently initiated and negotiated a $300K investment in CFT Solutions.
 Under her leadership, research expenditures continue to increase, and external research funding has increased by 23% from 2013 to 2016.
 To inspire research, creative works and innovation she established the Innovate Awards and the Patent Wall of Fame.
 The Innovate Awards have brought a six to one return on research investment through externally funded grants.